AIHubCentral/docs/assets/RVC/Cloud/Applio Lighting Ai.md

 <img src="../lighting.ai/2.png" alt="image" width="400">‎

 !!!danger
-You will need to wait 2-3 days to become fully verified !!!
+You will need to wait 2-3 business days to become fully verified !!!

 c.
 Once you are verified Lighting Ai will send you a email that conatins this: